spiritedtechie/ethereum-experiment/README.md

 Check out the testrpc console output whilst you are doing this.

-# Poll Station Web Application
+# Polling Station Web Application

 Once the build is complete, open the file <project_root>/build-out/webapp/index.html in a browser.